 This is my dad’s favorite verse because he had to wait over 30 years to meet my mom.
 But God brought them together.
 He had good in store for my parents long before they even met.

-God has good in store for you, too, dear friend.
-If it is God’s will, Prince Charming will come.
+Friends, God has good in store for you, too.
+If it’s His will, your Prince Charming will come.
 He may come in 10 days, 10 months, or 10 years.
-Yes, the wait is long and exhausting.
-But we can never believe the lie that God is holding out on us.
+And the wait may be long and exhausting.
+But God isn’t holding out on you.